Search

 Additionally, there are four voidable marriage grounds.

 1. Fraud – if your spouse concealed some important issue from you, fraud is a voidable marriage ground.
-An example of this might be that you believed that you were marrying a man, but your spouse turned out to be a woman.
+An example might be that you believed you were marrying a man, but your spouse turned out to be a woman.

 2. Duress – this means the marriage was entered into under threat or coercion.

-3. Impotency – in the event that a spouse cannot perform sexually, and this knowledge was not disclosed before the marriage, the impotency ground might apply.
+3. Impotence – if a spouse cannot perform sexually, and this knowledge was not disclosed before the marriage, the impotence ground might apply.

 4. Mental Illness (incapacity) – if either you or your spouse was not capable of understanding what you were doing when you married due to mental illness or being under the influence of drugs or alcohol at the time the marriage ceremony took place, mental incapacity is the fourth ground for a voidable marriage.

-At Wright Family Law Group, we specialize in helping families through challenging times, including annulments.
-Find out how we can help you too.
+At Wright Family Law Group, we are experienced in helping families through challenging times, including annulments.
+Find out how we can help you, too.
 Contact us today to schedule your consultation at either our Danvers or Tewksbury offices.

 Don’t Take it From Us